My name is Paula Matthewson.

-In addition to producing weekly columns and articles about politics, I also write for corporate clients – anything from speeches and communication strategies to posts for social media.
+In addition to producing weekly columns and articles about politics, I also write for corporate and government clients – anything from speeches and communication strategies to posts for social media.
 To avoid any real or implied conflict of interest I don’t tweet, blog or comment on issues that directly involve my clients or projects.

 My views are my own and not defined by any past or present employers.
 I’ve worked for the Australian Coal Association as well as the Department of Climate Change on the Clean Energy Future campaign.
 More recent projects have been associated with renewable energy technologies and educating the community on climate change.
 My employment history is publicly available here.

 I write weekly for the New Daily and on a regular basis for Crikey.
 I also had a weekly column with ABC’s The Drum before it was disbanded.
 I write for other publications on an occasional basis and participate regularly on RN Sunday Extra’s Outsiders panel.